NateWr/pkp-docs/schema/index.md

 ### Built-in Forms

 Built-in forms extend the `FormComponent` and encapsulate the setup in the constructor, so that dependencies can be documented clearly and app-specific requirements can be managed with the typical `Class extends PKPClass` method.
-An example is [MastheadForm](https://github.com/NateWr/ojs/blob/master/controllers/tab/settings/masthead/form/MastheadForm.inc.php) and [PKPMastheadForm](https://github.com/NateWr/pkp-lib/blob/i3594_forms/components/forms/context/PKPMastheadForm.inc.php).
+An example is [MastheadForm](https://github.com/pkp/ojs/blob/master/classes/components/forms/context/MastheadForm.inc.php) and [PKPMastheadForm](https://github.com/pkp/pkp-lib/blob/master/classes/components/forms/context/PKPMastheadForm.inc.php).

 ### /components

 `FormComponent` and its child classes are stored in `/components`, a new directory for UI classes.
 These classes do not handle requests or modify data.
 They are only called upon to assemble data that will be passed to Vue components.
 The `ListHandler` has been changed to `ListPanel` and moved into this directory.

-(I'm happy for them to go anywhere, but I think it's good to keep them separate from `Handler` classes.)

 ### Groups and Pages